Research

 My research is organised around several interconnected themes.
 Below is an overview of my main areas of inquiry.

 Key questions: Does greater equality of opportunity improve population health?
-How do people’s beliefs about opportunity shape their own health outcomes?
-What role does perceived social position play in health inequalities?
+How do people’s beliefs about their social position shape their health outcomes?
+What role does perceived mobility play in wellbeing and mortality risk?

 Working with Norwegian register data and cross-national surveys, I investigate the socioeconomic consequences of disability across the life course.
 This includes studying income attainment among individuals with early-life disabilities, the effects of anti-discrimination legislation on perceived disability discrimination, and whether welfare state regimes genuinely equalise outcomes for disabled individuals.